Sometimes a piece of research just keeps on turning up more nuggets, even when you think you’ve finished it!

 ‘More than 20 Wensleydale lads who recorded the Redmire programme at the village inn for the programme given on Saturday night on the Forces wavelength, met at the Kings Arms on Saturday and listened in to their own show.
 Kit Jones, 71 years of age, said: “The BBC have improved my voice so much that I hardly knew it.”
 That there was too much chatter brought in by the BBC when Kit Jones was telling his humorous story was a general version.
 “Folk would not chatter in that fashion when I was telling my stories,” said Kit.
 The title “Thirsty Work” was not popular—for although the party has met every Saturday night for the last three years at the King’s Arms, they are by no means a thirsty party.
 Singing is the attraction, so much so that they often sing until midnight, always finishing off with hymns …’

-Quite what the BBC did to improve Kit Jones’ voice is not known, but the recording of him singing I Like to Hear the Old Cock Crow on this occasion is in the British Library Sound Archive.
-It is not accessible publicly, but maybe one day we’ll be able to find out what the sounded like.
+Quite what the BBC did to improve Kit Jones’ voice is not known, but the recording of him singing I Like to Hear the Old Cock Crow on this occasion is in both the British Library Sound Archive and the Vaughan Williams Memorial Library, although unfortunately it is not accessible publicly.

 Further details about Kit Jones and the Redmire recording can be found in ‘Thirsty Work’ part 2: the North – singing from Ambleside, Redmire and Harome